 Internal link building helps search engines find and understand your pages

 For a page to appear in search engines, it has to be found and understood by them.
 Search engines use these digital spiders to find pages on the web and add them to the index of websites that can appear in the search results.
-So when a spider lands on your website, they crawl all of the information on your page, including the links.
+So when a spider lands on your website, they crawl all the information on your page, including the links.
 They’ll follow the links to your other pages, and other pages, and so on.
 How you link out to your other pages is just as important as including the links in the first place.

 Think about what you do when you add a link to your website, or really anywhere.
 You usually choose a set of words, highlight them, then add the link to that set of words.
 The words that now link to another page are called anchor text.
-Anchor text gives search engines context as to what the linked page is about, which can help that page appear for relevant queries in search engines.
-So if you’re writing a blog post about tips for fixing a broken table and you want to link to a page about the best tools for fixing a table, you might want to use the anchor text, “best tools for fixing a table,” or whatever makes the most sense for your page.
+Anchor text gives search engines context as to what the linked page is about, which can help that page appears for relevant queries in search engines.
+So if you’re writing a blog post about tips for fixing a broken table, and you want to link to a page about the best tools for fixing a table, you might want to use the anchor text, “best tools for fixing a table,” or whatever makes the most sense for your page.

 You don’t want to use the anchor text, “where to buy wood,” or something else irrelevant because it doesn’t help give context to what’s within the page you’re linking to.